data-dependent/osrs-guides/skilling.md

 <div style="text-align:center"><img src='https://i.imgur.com/Nw2M8ty.gif' src="https://i.imgur.com/dG0kl78.gif" alt="Port Khazard's 2.33t method" width=500>

-Below, we describe the actions shown in clip as text.
+Below we describe in text the actions in the clip.
  - **Tick 1**: During client input, we start making a teak stock, which removes our interaction with the tree, sets our skilling timer to 2, and puts a weak command in our queue to make a teak stock.
  - **Tick 2**: The skilling timer decrements to 1.
 During client input, we start interacting with the tree.
-This deletes the teak stock command from our queue.
+This interruption deletes the teak stock command from our queue.
  - **Tick 3**: The skilling timer decrements to 0.
 During our turn, in interactions with objects, we get a roll for a log.
  - **Tick 4**: The skilling timer decrements to -1.
 During client input, we eat a karambwan which sets the skilling timer to -1+2=1.
 Next in client input, we start interacting with the tree.
  - **Tick 5**: The skilling timer decrements to 0.
 During our turn, in interactions with objects, we get a roll for a fish.